Green Vehicle Laws and Regulations in Pennsylvania

 - A new vehicle from outside of Pennsylvania.

-- A preowned vehicle model year 2008 and newer that has less than 7,500 odometer miles from an out-of-state private party.
+- A preowned vehicle model year 2008 and newer that has less than 7,500 odometer miles.

 For more, refer to the Department of Environmental Protection's Program section.

 Under the Pennsylvania Clean Vehicles Program, converting a new passenger car or light-duty truck to run on clean alternative fuels must comply with the standards* of either of the following:

 *Be sure you are familiar with the certification requirements for alternative fuels retrofits.
 Both sets of standards allow for vehicles to use alternative fuels in a dedicated or duel-fuel manner.